ukiTechnologySchool/js-datatype-classwork/Excercise.md

 ### Practice Questions
 1. Display current date and time in readable format (YYYY-MM-DD HH:MM:SS).
 2. Calculate how many days remain until New Year.
-3. Use BigInt to store a large ID (e.g., transaction number) and perform addition.
-4. Create two Symbol() values and show that they are unique.
-5. Demonstrate difference between null and undefined with examples.
-6. Use Intl.DateTimeFormat to format date according to your locale.
-7. Store a log entry with timestamp and unique Symbol ID.

 ---

 # Objects